Surfer Billy Kemper says he glimpsed at death after a wave broke his pelvis in half - KESQ

 Kemper says that he never feared the waves: “I was on a surfboard months before I could walk, I was basically, you know, born into the ocean.”

-As the nephew of the big-wave surfing icon Laird Hamilton and growing up on Maui, Hawaii’s second largest island, surfing has always been in Kemper’s blood.
+Close to big-wave surfing icon Laird Hamilton, who Kemper refers to as his “Uncle” though they are not blood relations, and growing up on Maui, Hawaii’s second largest island, surfing has always been in Kemper’s blood.

 “Part of the culture of being raised in Hawaii and being raised on rock surrounded by ocean is that there’s never a fear.”